 Understanding the available pool heating options is essential for the home owner.
 Designed to keep your pool’s water at optimum temperatures, these heaters often operate for long periods of time and run up your utility bill.
-There are four main options to choose from here in Australia.
+There are four main options to choose from.

 Gas Pool Heating Options are Perfect for Smaller Pools and Spas